 The National Foundation for Medical Research and Innovation offers the Dr John Raftos AM Award for Advancing Innovation every two years to an existing NFMRI grant recipient for an outstanding contribution towards the development and advancement of a biomedical innovation related to the nature, prevention, diagnosis, treatment and incidence of disease and other health problems that have a significant impact on the health of humans.

-The award will be awarded with a prize of $50,000.
-The prize will be in the form of a grant to support the research activities of the recipient.
+The medal is awarded with a prize of $50,000, in the form of a grant to support the research activities of the recipient.

 About Dr John Raftos AM